-Answe ers do not need to be in complete sentences but should answer the question in its entirety.
-1) What was the purpose of Christopher Columbus' voyage?
-2) What goods were being sold through the Silk Road?
-3) over 1 What were some of the reasons (or innovations) that allowed Europe's population to reach 00 million people?
-4) What is the name of great city, built by the mound builders?
-What is known about them?
-5) What staple crop, developed by genetic engineering, helped the mound builders to prosper?
-6) What is the biggest domestic mammal in the Americas, before Columbus?
-7) Why were there no domesticated animals in North America?
-8) What is the most important animal to the Native Americans?
-9) How did the Native Americans hunt these animals?
+- 1) What was the purpose of Christopher Columbus' voyage? - 2) What goods were being sold through the Silk Road?

+3) What were some of the reasons (or innovations) that allowed Europe's population to reach over 100 million people?

+- 4) What is the name of great city, built by the mound builders?
+What is known about them? - 5) What staple crop, developed by genetic engineering, helped the mound builders to prosper? - 6) What is the biggest domestic mammal in the Americas, before Columbus? - 7) Why were there no domesticated animals in North America? - 8) What is the most important animal to the Native Americans? - 9) How did the Native Americans hunt these animals?

-10) How was hunting different for the Europeans?
-11) What happened to the fish stocks in Europe?
-12) How is fishing different in the Americas?
+- 10) How was hunting different for the Europeans? - 11) What happened to the fish stocks in Europe? - 12) How is fishing different in the Americas?

 13) Why did the Anasazi, the civilization located in present day New Mexico, disappear?

-14) How was wood important to the Europeans?
-(What were they using wood for?)
-15) What object was invented that allowed the spread of new ideas and information?
-I. Col umbus reaches the Americas, impact: 1.
-How many million people live in the Americas in 1491?
-2. How are the cultures and people of the Americas different than Europe?
-3. Why could one call the Spanish arrival a 'stampede'?
-4. What does the narrator say is a 'perfect source of food'?
+- 14) How was wood important to the Europeans?
+(What were they using wood for?) - 15) What object was invented that allowed the spread of new ideas and information?

+I. Columbus reaches the Americas, impact:

-5. How is that animal seen as a staple food for some and a curse for others?
-6. Who was the hidden passenger on board European ships and what were the consequences?
+- 1. How many million people live in the Americas in 1491? - 2.
+How are the cultures and people of the Americas different than Europe? - 3.
+Why could one call the Spanish arrival a 'stampede'? - 4.
+How is that animal seen as a staple food for some and a curse for others? - 5.
+Who was the hidden passenger on board European ships and what were the consequences?

 II.
+The Great Dying:

-T I he Great Dying: 1.
-What did Europeans attribute the disease and death of native Americans?
-2. What was the impact of native American deaths?
-3. What is the evidence of God's 2nd creation that Europeans send back home?
-4. Euro What is the unwelcomed passenger and unintentional gift with deadly consequences in pe?
+- 1. What did Europeans attribute the disease and death of native Americans? - 2.
+What was the impact of native American deaths? - 3.
+What is the evidence of God's 2nd creation that Europeans send back home?

 III.
-A New Wave of Settlement in the 17th Century: 1.
-Who is the new "superpower of Europe?"
-2. There was no gold in the rivers, but what did Europeans find there that amazed them?
-3. How long does it take for European settlements to create 'overfishing'?
-4. Why were American trees 'doomed'?
+A New Wave of Settlement in the 17th Century:

+- 1. Who is the new "superpower of Europe?" - 2.
+There was no gold in the rivers, but what did Europeans find there that amazed them? - 3.
+How long does it take for European settlements to create 'overfishing? - 4.
+Why were American trees 'doomed'? - 5.
+Europeans create the new world in the image of \\\\\

-5. Europeans create the new world in the image of IV.
-A 1.
-"New" New World: What new items do Europeans bring to the new world?
-2. What less welcome guests do the Europeans bring with them in their bags of seeds?
-3. How do these new items impact the Americas?
-4. What is the Columbian Exchange and it's impact on the world?
-5. What impact does the potato have and why does it thrive in Europe?
-6. Only one animal ends up in Europe, what is it?
-7. Why did Columbian exchange impact European environment so much less than the reverse?
+IV.
+A "New" New World:

+- 1. What new items do Europeans bring to the new world? - 2.
+What less welcome guests do the Europeans bring with them in their bags of seeds? - 3.
+How do these new items impact the Americas?

+- 4. What is the Columbian Exchange?
+What was its impact on the world? - 5.
+What impact does the potato have and why does it thrive in Europe? - 6.
+Only one animal ends up in Europe, what is it? - 7.
+Why did Columbian exchange impact European environment so much less than the reverse?